Skopje to Ohrid by Bus, Transfer or Car 2026

 From Skopje Airport to Ohrid

 This is the part travellers often misread.
-Skopje International Airport (SKP) is not on the Ohrid bus route, and there is no direct public bus from SKP to Ohrid.
+Skopje International Airport (SKP) isn’t on the Ohrid bus route, and there is no direct public bus from SKP to Ohrid.
 Your realistic choices are:

-3. Rental car at SKP.
-Good if you are building a lake-and-mountains trip and want the car anyway.
+- Rental car at SKP.
+Good if you’re building a lake-and-mountains trip and want the car anyway.

 What about Ohrid Airport?